February 27, 2018

 Feathered Heart Prints is here to help you organize your wedding guest list with a free spreadsheet template that also includes tips and a few commonly asked etiquette questions when it comes to addressing envelopes.

 So by now you might have started collecting the addresses of all the people you want to invite to your wedding.
 If you’re a weirdo like me, then you love spreadsheets.
 If you’re not a weirdo like me, then spreadsheets might cause you to break out in a cold sweat.
 Don’t worry, I’ve created a spreadsheet template that helps your organize your guest list.
-It is also formatted perfectly for when your wedding stationer or calligrapher needs the addresses for printing your envelopes.
+It is also formatted perfectly for your wedding stationer or calligrapher to addresses or print your envelopes.

 Another *BONUS* to this spreadsheet, is that I have included some pointers on formatting your addresses as well as common etiquette tips straight from the expert, Emily Post, herself.
 Grab your template today and start organizing that guest list!